1-10: For Loops

 To do this we cycle through every value in the vector, which is helloVector[1], helloVector[2], helloVector[3], helloVector[4], and helloVector[5].

-To cycle through the values we set the variable (often called i) in the for loop to the values 1 through 5 and then use that variable inside the codeblock for the for loop. i, in this example, indexes helloVector each type the for loop cycles.
+To cycle through the values we set the index variable (often named i) in the for loop to the values 1 through 5 and then use i inside the codeblock for the for loop. i, in this example, indexes helloVector each time the for loop cycles.

 for(i in 1:5)